The Matrix Resurrections: Plot

 Thomas Anderson is the creator of a video game series called The Matrix, based on his faint memories as Neo.
-At a coffee shop, he keeps crossing paths with Tiffany, a married mother with no recollection of her past, on which Anderson based the game character Trinity.
-He struggles to separate perceived reality from dreams.
-His therapist prescribes him blue pills to suppress the occurrences, which he stops taking.
-Anderson creates a simulation to develop game characters.
-A young woman named Bugs learns the simulation is running old code in a loop, enacting the moment when Trinity first found Neo within the Matrix.
-Bugs discovers a program embodying Morpheus, and helps free him.
+At a coffee shop, he regularly encounters Tiffany, a married mother with no recollection of her past, on whom Anderson based the game character Trinity.
+Anderson has created a simulation called a Modal to develop game characters.
+He struggles to separate perceived reality from dreams, a known concern among his co-workers and partner.
+Thomas's psychoanalyst prescribes him blue pills that he takes each day to suppress the occurrences, but he stops taking them.
+Meanwhile, as Bugs and Morpheus work to extract Neo from the Matrix, Anderson's business partner regains his memories as Agent Smith, Neo's former nemesis.

-Having deduced that Neo is alive, Bugs and Morpheus extract him from the Matrix; meanwhile, Anderson's business partner Smith regains his memories as Agent Smith, Neo's former nemesis.
-Neo awakens in a pod and notices Trinity confined in another one nearby, before being extracted to Bugs's hovercraft Mnemosyne.
-Neo is brought to the human city Io, where he reunites with an elderly Niobe.
-She explains that sixty years have passed in the real world since the Machine War ended, and that Neo's allies have died over time, including the original Morpheus.
+Neo awakens in a pod and notices Trinity confined in another nearby, before being extracted to Bugs's hovercraft Mnemosyne.
+Neo is brought to the human city Io, the sister city of Zion, where he reunites with an elderly Niobe.
+She explains that sixty years have passed in the real world since the Machine War ended, and that Neo's allies, including the original Morpheus, have all died over time.
 The peace achieved by Neo's sacrifice lasted for many years, but the large number of humans leaving the Matrix created a serious power shortage, causing the machines to fight over limited resources.
+Soon afterward, Zion was targeted in an attempt to get humans to use as the power supply once more.
+However, this attempt caused many machines, who still remembered Neo's sacrifice and the promise of peace, to turn on the others in order to protect the humans.
+This allowed most of Zion's citizens to escape.
+Io was then founded by both machines and humans who have been working together ever since against the remaining machines who want to return things to the way they were before the war.

-Zion was destroyed, though most of its people relocated to Io with the aid of sympathetic machines.
-She says she won't risk Io to help him free Trinity, and has him locked in his quarters.
-Bugs and her crewmates free Neo and enter the Matrix to contact Trinity, where they are intercepted by Smith and other exiled programs, including the Merovingian.
-They attack, but Neo and the Mnemosyne crew defeat them as Neo's abilities return.
-They leave and locate Trinity, but before Neo can talk to her, his therapist appears and immobilizes him by manipulating time.
-He reveals his identity as the Analyst, a program designed to study the human psyche.
-He explains that after Neo and Trinity's deaths, he was tasked with studying Neo's body and his anomalous powers as The One - convincing his superiors to resurrect both of them.
+Niobe refuses to risk Io's safety to help Neo free Trinity and confines him to his quarters.
+Bugs and her crewmates free Neo and enter the Matrix to contact Trinity.
+They are attacked by Smith and other exiled programs, including the Merovingian, but Neo and the Mnemosyne crew defeat them as Neo's abilities return.
+The group leaves and locates Trinity, but before Neo can talk to her, his therapist appears and immobilizes him by manipulating time.
+He reveals that he is The Analyst, a program designed to study the human psyche.

-Analyst found that due to The One's inherent connection to all humanity in the Matrix, manipulating Neo could actually make the Matrix produce more energy.
-Moreover, he discovered that the code anomaly in Neo was actually shared in his bond with Trinity.
-By suppressing both their memories and keeping them close but always apart, the Matrix generated much more energy.
-Solving the energy crisis put the Analyst in a position to seize power from the Architect, after which he rebuilt the Matrix to control humans with emotional manipulation - citing that humans generally believe what they want to believe, but Neo's liberation destabilized the system and triggered a fail-safe to reboot the Matrix.
+The Analyst explains that after Neo's and Trinity's deaths, he wanted to study Neo's body and his anomalous powers as The One and convinced his superiors to resurrect both of them.
+He discovered that due to The One's inherent connection to all humanity in the Matrix, manipulating Neo could make the Matrix produce more energy.
+Moreover, he found that the code anomaly in Neo was shared in his bond with Trinity, and that by suppressing their memories and keeping them close but always apart, the Matrix generated much more energy.
+Solving the energy crisis put The Analyst in a position to seize power from The Architect, after which he rebuilt the Matrix to control humans with emotional manipulation, claiming that humans generally believe what they want to believe.
+Neo's liberation destabilized the system and triggered a fail-safe to reboot the Matrix, but The Analyst stalled the reboot by convincing his superiors that threatening to kill Trinity would coerce Neo to return to his pod.

-The Analyst stalled the reboot by convincing his superiors that threatening to kill Trinity would get Neo to return voluntarily to his pod.
-Neo and Bugs return to Io and talk to Sati, an exile program he previously met.
-Seeking to avenge her parents' deaths at the hands of the machines, Sati helps devise a plan to free Trinity.
-Back in the Matrix, Neo makes a deal with the Analyst; he will return to his pod if he fails to convince Trinity to leave the Matrix.
+Neo and Bugs return to Io and talk to Sati, an exiled program that Neo previously met.
+Seeking to avenge her parents' deaths at the hands of the Analyst, Sati helps devise a plan to free Trinity.
+Back in the Matrix, Neo makes a deal with The Analyst: he will return to his pod if he fails to convince Trinity to leave the Matrix.
 Tiffany reaffirms her identity as Trinity while talking with Neo.
-Realizing that he has lost, the Analyst attempts to kill her, but Smith appears and attacks the Analyst, seeking revenge for his own imprisonment.
+Realizing that he has lost, The Analyst attempts to kill her, but Agent Smith appears and attacks The Analyst, seeking revenge for his own imprisonment after being restored as a result of Neo's resurrection.